meleangelo/trialgitbranching/README.md

 # trialgitbranching

-a few notes on git workflow
+a few notes on git workflow, for fun

 # fork repo
 to fork a repo just write